nennes/tdd_for_your_interview/README.md

 1. When given 5, expect 5
 1. When given 10, expect 55
 1. When given -1, raise an ArgumentError (edge case: handle negative input)
+1. When given 10, print 55 (test the printing functionality)

 ### File structure
 The minimum amount of code to pass every test will be present under `steps/n`,